MahdiOmidiyan/Hidoku-Solver/README.md

 # Hidoku-Solver

-A hidoku solver program for square and hexagonal cell written by mahdi omidiyan.
+A hidoku solver program for square and hexagonal cells written in c programming language by mahdi omidiyan.

 This Project is licensed under terms of the MIT license.